diiq/phocus/README.md

 `ActionContextService.setContext(element)` will set the context to a given element.
 Using `document.activeElement` as an argument is the most common, setting the context to the currently focused element.

 `focusInContext(phocusId[, element])` will focus on an element with the attribute `data-phocus-id="[phocusId]"`; but it will focus on the element that is the nearest context sibling.
 That is, if such an element exists in the currently focused context, it will focus on it.
-Otherwise it will look for one in the parent context, then the granparent context.
-This allows muliple elements on the page to have the same phocus-id, while still allowing us to focus on the meaningful one, not just the first in the DOM.
+Otherwise it will look for one in the parent context, then the grandparent context.
+This allows multiple elements on the page to have the same phocus-id, while still allowing us to focus on the meaningful one, not just the first in the DOM.

 ### Contributing